-In addition to a program of research supervision and independent study, the DMin Office and GCTS, through TST member colleges, offers a limited number of graduate courses for credit towards higher degrees during the Summer.
+In addition to a program of research supervision and independent study, TST, through TST member colleges, offers a limited number of graduate courses for credit towards higher degrees during the Summer.
 Summer courses are equivalent to those offered during the Fall and Winter sessions but vary in duration and thus in frequency of meeting.
 Please consult the TST website for a listing of TST courses.